NickHclos/NickHclos.github.io/_pages/about.md

 -->

 # News
-- Jun 2023: Happy to visit Princeton U for 5-6 months!
+- Jun 2023: Happy to visit Princeton University for 5-6 months!
 - Jan 2023: One paper accepted at ICLR2023!

 # Preprints